SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

-(98 possible actions!!)
-This Blueprint uses a Zigbee2MQTT built sensor to sort out the 38(+ 24) commands available from the Xiaomi Magic Cube.
+(128 possible actions!!)
+This Blueprint uses a Zigbee2MQTT built sensor to sort out the 38(+54) commands available from the Xiaomi Magic Cube.
 This gives you the ability to trigger actions using the remote.
-NOTICE: Using this Blueprint and example scripts, this cube *can* be triggered 98 ways, but only 38(+ 24) of them are unique...
+NOTICE: Using this Blueprint and example scripts, this cube *can* be triggered 98 ways, but only 38(+54) of them are unique...

 ## 📑 Changelog

+* **2022-04-26 update-B** UPDATE: No code changes.
+Added examples to provide another 30 more ways to trigger something using conditionals in Group 3 🍐,
 * **2022-04-26 update-A** UPDATE: No code changes.
 Added examples to provide 24 more ways to trigger something using the rotate sensor as a device toggle, both long and short for each rotate sensor.
 * **2022-04-26**: Re-configure to add 30 Action Methods !!NOTICE!!
 If you are upgrading the Blueprint, upgrade the template sensor as well.
 The variables are different...
   * Add 30 flip actions for any side to any side addressing